 Digestive health challenges

 Many children with sleep disorders also have challenges with things like acid reflux, bloating, frequent nausea, and constipation.
-This prevents their bodies from being able to fully relax and shut down effectively at night.
+This prevents their bodies from being able to relax and shut down effectively at night.

-What are Different Types of Sleep Disorders?
+What are the Different Types of Sleep Disorders?

 Just as there are a variety of possible causes, there are also many different kinds of childhood sleep disorders.
 These include: